-The assessment of the Board, Committees and Executive Chairman corresponding to 2020 (made in 2021 with assistance from an independent external consultant) did not reveal the need for any major changes in the Company's internal organisation or the procedures applicable to its activities.
+The assessment of the Board, Committees and Executive Chairman corresponding to 2021, made in 2022, did not reveal the need for any major changes in the Company's internal organisation or the procedures applicable to its activities.

 Describe the process of assessment and the areas assessed by the board, assisted where necessary by an external consultant, on the performance and composition of the board and its committees and any other area or aspect that has been assessed.